mjg59/fcop/COC.md

 * **Don't Harass**.
 Do not interact with anyone who does not consent.
 * **Don't Pry**.
 Do not eavesdrop on private communications of other members.

-We encourage everyone to assume the best in every interaction; to be open, honest, empathic, and creative in all communication; and to demonstrate politeness and professional courtesy.
+We expect everyone to assume the best in every interaction; to be open, honest, and empathic in all communication; and to demonstrate politeness and professional courtesy in every situation.

 These requirements on behavior apply to _members_ only while they are actively participating in the _community_.
 The standing of _members_ is unaffected by behavior that does not comply with these requirements if this behavior occurs in other communities.